About continuing your studies in Veterinary Medicine

 International Veterinary Programs

-McGill University has established pathways for students in the Life Sciences (Biological and Agricultural) Major, and the Animal Health and Disease Specialization, with the following Schools of Veterinary Medicine.
+McGill University has entered formal agreements with the following Schools of Veterinary Medicine, and has established pathways for students in the Life Sciences (Biological and Agricultural) Major, and the Animal Health and Disease Specialization.

-Eligibility: The below pathways assume candidates have taken all of their Freshman-level (U0 or Cegep) science program pre-requisite courses, and follow the recommended course progression for the Life Science (Biological and Agricultural) Major and Animal Health & Disease Specialization in U1 and U2.
+Eligibility: The below pathways assume candidates have taken all of their Foundation Year-level (U0 or Cegep) science program pre-requisite courses, and follow the recommended course progression for the Life Science (Biological and Agricultural) Major and Animal Health & Disease Specialization in U1 and U2.

 The Royal (Dick) School of Veterinary Studies, University of Edinburgh